When I first started this project, I didn't know what would come of it.

 When it comes to the history of Regina, we need to focus on where it all began.
 Although built as recently as 1912, Casino Regina, then Union Station, was Regina's third train station, and as being the first building many people saw when arriving into the city, it was here where much of our history started.

-After learning the government was behind rail closure, many farmers rented cars to drive east, only to find the roads blocked off.
-To prevent further confrontation, the local police then approached the farmers' encampment to arrest their leader.
-This quickly turned violent and evolved into a massive riot.
-The riot saw guns and tear gas being fired at the farmers, cars being tipped over and many shops in Downtown Regina having their windows smashed.
-Two people also died during the unrest.
+To find a solution, eight farmers were chosen to go to Ottawa and speak with the Prime Minister.
+When they arrived, the Prime Minister refused to assist them, leaving them more frustrated then when the arrived.
+When they returned to Regina they began plans to hold a rally to discuss the lack of resolutions with the rest of the farmers.
+To prevent further confrontation, the local authorities infiltrated the rally in an attempt to arrest the leaders.
+Instead, their actions caused the rally to evolve into a violent riot.
+The riot saw guns and tear gas being used at the farmers, cars being tipped over and many shops in Downtown Regina having their windows smashed.
+One person died in the riot, while another who died later from injuries.
 The next day, newspapers across the globe lit up about this violent clash and the international community forced Ottawa to address the problem.

 The station was also used to transport soldiers to Europe during World War I and II, as well as bring back soldiers, war brides and their children.
 Hungarian refugees used the train to come to Regina during the 1950s, as well as the British Royalty on many of their visits.
 Criminals were also sent on the train, and their jail cells still exist in the basement below.
 The basement also had an old police shooting range and a tunnel that used to connect to nearby hotels.